barebox/barebox/Documentation/boards/mxs.rst

 Booting second stage
 --------------------

-The second stage images can be started with the barebox bootm command or just jumped into using the 'go' command.
+The second stage images can be started with the barebox :ref:`command_bootm` command or just jumped into using the :ref:`command_go` command.